 Green Tea Extract

-Caffeine: Give Yourself a Kick in the Pants
+Caffeine: Give Yourself a Boost

 We all know that a strong cup of coffee or two can get us kick-started in the morning.
 But caffeine does more than just wake you up.
-It also helps to sharpen focus, increase alertness, boost tolerance for pain, burn fat and improve endurance.

 All of these are qualities that we need when undertaking a workout.
 One of the great benefits of caffeine is that we know it to be relatively safe when taken in sensible qualities.